antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 It will build a CUDA-enabled image with:

-* ROS 2
+* [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) environment - follow [installation instructions](https://docs.ros.org/en/humble/Installation.html) for your system
-* OpenCV
+* [OpenCV](https://github.com/opencv/opencv) - can be installed with package manager.
-* Apache TVM framework for model optimization and runtime
+* [Apache TVM](https://github.com/apache/tvm) framework for model optimization and runtime
 * Dependencies for compiling and running the YOLACT model
 * CUDNN for faster acceleration on GPUs